lesterlo/ResNet-Login-Bot/README.md

 # CUHK ResNet Login Bot

-## Introuduction
+## Introduction
-This python script provides a simple login procedure to login the CUHK ResNet portal.
-The login daemon can check the connection status and login the Resnet portal with your account automatically.
+This python script keeps the CUHK ResNet or WiFi connection persistently.
+By default, the CUHK ResNet/WiFi has 8 hours timeout on each session.
+This login Bot can check the network connection status and re-login the CUHK ResNet/WiFi automatically after the 8 hours timeout.

+No network service interruption in your hostel room anymore. :)

+If you have Home Assistant on Raspberry Pi, please use the [CUHK ResNet Login Service in Home Assistant}(https://github.com/lesterlo/ResNet-Login-hass).

 ## Usage
-For one time login.
+For one-time login.

 First, modify your username and password on login_config.py